running-sam/ddclient_with_cloudflare/README.md

-# Using ddclient to update wireguard DNS records
+# Using ddclient to update Cloudflare DNS records

 using ddclient to update Cloudflare DNS on Raspberry Pi Dynamic DNS allows for a record to be automatically updated.
 These are the steps on how to configure ddclient on your Raspberry Pi.